sdslabs/studyportal/README.md

 **5.** Congratulations!
 Sit and relax, you've made your contribution :)

 ## Contact
-If you have a query regarding the product or just want to say hello then feel free to visit [chat.sdslabs.co](https://chat.sdslabs.co/) or drop a mail at [contact@sdslabs,co.in](mailto:contact@sdslabs.co.in)
+If you have a query regarding the product or just want to say hello then feel free to visit [chat.sdslabs.co](https://chat.sdslabs.co/) or drop a mail at [contact@sdslabs.co.in](mailto:contact@sdslabs.co.in)

 We encourage you to join our [discord](https://discord.gg/ch2ZJKzfh7) server and be a part of the community!